A studio design walkthrough, with tips and principles you can use when building your own home studio

 I knew I couldn’t afford all this in my humble facility, but there were actually a few pluses in my garage location.
 The floor was not wood, but sheet vinyl over bare concrete foundation.
 The walls were 5/8″ wallboard, and doubled on the side connecting with the neighbor’s unit.
 The ceiling featured a generous 10″ cavity between it and the floor above.
 It also did not “join” any other units in the building, and most likely nobody would be walking on the floor overhead during recording times.
 Also, a thick brick wall sat at the rear of the room, facing into the solid earth beneath our patio.
 Clearly, this older building had been designed with some idea of sound retention in mind, if for no other reason than just to prevent neighbors from killing each other.
 Things were looking up.

 My first step was to contact two professionals: Bob Sagaert, the contractor who would do most of the heavy construction; and Rusty Sulzmann of Auralex Corporation, who would provide advice on soundproofing and acoustical treatment.
-(Note: this is a free service that Auralex provides, and you don’t have to be Roger Nichols to qualify—click here for details.)
+(Note: this is a free service that Auralex provides, and you don’t have to be rich or famous to qualify—click here for details.)
 After hearing of my plans for a townhouse studio, both of them suggested I build elsewhere, and I suspect my sanity was questioned.
 Bob Sagaert reviewed the list of work, which would include:

 a) Building a wall with a solid door, fitting it with Sheetblok and various light and electrical outlets, including remote headphone jacks.